-The resulting report issued by the internal auditor is reviewed in detail by the AC in conjunction with senior management.
-The AC will consider the effectiveness of responses / actions taken by senior management on the audit recommendations and observations.
+The resulting report issued by the internal auditor is reviewed in detail by the AC in conjunction with Management.
+The AC will consider the effectiveness of responses / actions taken by Management on the audit recommendations and observations.

 The Board shall consider expanding its internal audit resources as and when the need arises.